godwintechlab/Python-Projects/README.md

 # Python-Journey
-My journey through the 100 Days of Code: The Complete Python Pro Bootcamp.
+Documenting my progress through the 100 Days of Python challenge with projects, exercises and notes.